willianantunes/willianantunes.com/content/blog/2021/04/2021-04-19-why-did-i-create-a-blog-from-scratch.md

 There are others of course, but the purpose has been passed 😁.

-This is the first blog entry and I expect to post at least once per month at least.
+This is the first blog entry and I expect to post once per month at least.
 I hope I can keep with this goal! 😄